 John described the continuation of God’s Plan to the time when all mankind will receive an opportunity for salvation.
 It is called the “Great White Throne Judgment” and is described this way: “And I saw a great white throne, and Him that sat on it, from whose face the earth and the heaven fled away; and there was found no place for them.
 And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.
 And the sea gave up the dead which were in it; and death and hell delivered up the dead which were in them: and they were judged every man according to their works.
 And death and hell were cast into the lake of fire.
 This is the second death.
 And whosoever was not found written in the book of life was cast into the lake of fire” (Rev. 20:11-15).

 But those of God’s Church—the one Church that Christ promised to build (Matt.
 16:18)—are being taught and led now in all the truths and ways of God.
 This “little flock” is now feeding and preparing those who will rule with Christ.
 Paul wrote the Ephesians describing the responsibility of Christ’s true ministers: “…for the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ: till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fullness of Christ” (4:12-13).
-(This Church is carefully explained and identified in our booklet Where Is God’s Church?)
+(This Church is carefully explained and identified in our book Where Is the True Church? – and Its Incredible History!)

 The spirit in man neither changes nor resurrects the person.
 This comes from God’s Spirit first working in the mind.
 At the resurrection, the spirit in man will unite with the Holy Spirit.
 We will be exactly the same, except made of spirit and therefore will no longer have human nature or the pulls of the flesh.